A policy is a collection of rules that govern a type of leave. With bob, you can add as many holiday policies as you need for your organization.

 - Time off by YOS - allow extra days to be given based on the employee's tenure

-If your employees accrue their leave over time, you'll need to use this type.
+If your employees accrue their leave over a period of time, you'll need to use this type.
 When selecting this type, you need to tell bob whether you want the full balance available to the employee at the start of the holiday cycle, or given to them as it is accrued.
 An example of this might be a holiday policy.

 Policies in days: